 DURBAN BUSINESSES UNITE AGAINST CRIME

-By: Elizabeth Kunene
+Written by: Elizabeth Kunene

 The Durban Chamber of Commerce and Industry held an anti-crime discussion, to find creative and workable solutions that would enable a long term plan to end the scourge of mall crime.